Integrate Tellor on a New Chain

 Follow these steps to provide tellor data on a new evm chain

 In this guide, we will go through the steps of providing access to tellor data on a new chain.
-This will involve:
+You do not have to perform these steps yourself, and the tellor team would be happy to help if you contact us on or .

 deploying an example user contact SimpleLayerUser